Measurement of $e^{+}e^{-}\to\phi\pi^{+}\pi^{-}$ cross sections at center-of-mass energies from 2.00 to 3.08 GeV: Abstract

 \section{Abstract}

-{ Using data corresponding to an integrated luminosity of $651~ \mathrm{pb}^{-1}$ accumulated at 22 center-of-mass energies from 2.00 to 3.08 GeV by the BESIII experiment, the process \process is studied.
+{ Using data corresponding to an integrated luminosity of $651~\mathrm{pb}^{-1}$ accumulated at 22 center-of-mass energies from 2.00 to 3.08 GeV by the BESIII experiment, the process \process is studied.
 The cross sections for \process are consistent with previous results, but with improved precision.
-A combine fit to the cross section line shape is performed, which reveals contributions from two structures: the first one has a mass of $M=2174\pm23\pm4\unitmmev$ and a width of $\varGamma=207\pm49\pm5\unitemev$ and the second one has a mass of $M=2276\pm42\pm6\unitmmev$ and a width of $\varGamma=320\pm112\pm6\unitemev$, where the first uncertainties are statistical and the second systematic. }
+To measure the mass and width of the structure observed in the cross section line shape, a combine fit is performed after enhancing the contribution from $\phi f_{0}(980)$.
+The fit reveals a structure with the mass of $M=2178\pm20\pm5\unitmmev$ and the width of $\varGamma=140\pm36\pm16\unitemev$, where the first uncertainties are statistical and the second ones are systematic. }